coinbase/build-onchain-apps/README.md

 ## Getting Started

-To get started building with BOAT, follow this step-by-step guide.
-You'll be able to explore the pre-configured contracts and experiment with them.
+To get started building with BOAT, just run our CLI, and you will be guided to have an Onchain App and running.

-#### Step 1: Kick off your onchain app

 ```bash
 npx @coinbase/build-onchain-apps@latest create